mrodriguesfilho/mrodriguesfilho/README.md

 - ❤ I'm also very fond of Mobile Development and I've done most of my mobile projects using React Native.
 But lately I've been trying out Flutter as a new way to improve myself.

-- 📚 Most of my graduation projects were made using Java.
+- 📚 Most of my CS degree projects were made using Java.
 So I also have some experience with Maven, Hibernate, SpringBoot and other Back-End technologies that uses Java aswell.

 ## 📫 You can reach me at